 Greenvale Primary School follows a sequential mathematics program to develop students’ skills, knowledge and application of mathematical concepts.
 Numeracy lessons follow current education initiatives and focus on number fluency activities, explicit teaching of skills, concepts and vocabulary, problem-solving strategies and reasoning.
-A minimum of five hours of numeracy is taught each week.
-A mathematics consultant works with class teachers, assisting with planning and assessment.
+A minimum of six hours of numeracy is taught each week.
+We have two Mathematics Learning Specialists who assist with planning, teaching and assessment.
 Essential mathematical skills are taught by all teachers from Foundation to Year 6 using a variety of teaching styles and educational resources including interactive whiteboards, iPads and computers.
 Continuous assessment ensures our teaching caters for all student needs.

 Our program is enhanced by school events such as:

 - Numeracy related Education Week Activities

 Greenvale Primary School believes in fostering children’s curiosity about the world through curriculum areas such as Science and Humanities.
 The area of Humanities includes Civics and Citizenship, Geography and History.
 The school incorporates an inquiry approach to learning where the children are inspired to question and wonder.